Treatment for Congestive Heart Failure in Dogs

 - Coenzyme Q10: This supplement is recommended to dogs with heart problems because CoQ10 strengthens the heart

 muscles and improves heart muscle oxygenation.

-Treatment for Congestive Heart Failure in Dogs - Diet and Exercise
+Diet and Exercise for Congestive Heart Failure in Dogs

 Dogs with congestive heart failure should be put on a low-salt diet.

 Moderate exercise is beneficial to dogs with mild cases of heart failure.
 However, if your dog is showing symptoms such as coughing, panting, and easy tiring after